ar33zy/ar33zy.github.io/_posts/2020-04-17-htb-traverxec.md

 ![](/assets/images/htb/traverxec/nhttpd.png)

-There are notable infomation on this conf file:
+There are notable infomation in this conf file:

 ```
 # HOMEDIRS [OPTIONAL]